 VRBO Options Near Devils Den

 This private and rustic cabin is perfect for a relaxing weekend getaway.
 Enjoy the serenity and beauty of the Ozarks while soaking in the outdoor hot tub.
-This rustic retreat is located only 6 miles from Devils Den State Park.
+This rustic retreat is located only 6 miles from Devils Den State Park in Arkansas.

 The cabin sleeps up to 6 people and includes a full kitchen, a large living/dining area, an outdoor grill, and a relaxing hot tub.

 If you’re looking for a home-away-from-home in the Ozarks, this is the cabin for you.
 You will enjoy marvelous views from the hot tub deck, making it hard to leave.
 This cabin will be your favorite place to watch sunsets.